 At one point during the day we were with Green in the Literal Heart of Jesus, and couldn’t help but notice the proud look on the author’s face as he slowly looked around the room, admiring what the crew had done.
-“I love this room,” he says as we stand in the center of it while the chairs that the support members sit on are stacked away for the day.
+“I love this room,” he says as we stand in the center of it.
 “I love this church, I think it’s perfect.
 When these chairs are all in a circle it’s just so powerful for me.”

 A question about finding the homes to shoot the film in led Green to tell us a story about finding Gus’ basement.

 “The location scout was in the neighborhood, was looking at houses, knocked on a door, and said ‘I’m location scouting for an adaptation of a book called The Fault in Our Stars.’
 And the first thing the homeowner said was, ‘Oh, I have Gus’ basement.’
 She was a big fan of the book, her whole family had read it, and the location scout went downstairs and she really did have Gus’ perfect basement.
 I remember going downstairs and being like ‘What, this is crazy!
 This is really the perfect Gus basement.'”

 What does Shailene think happened to Hazel after the events of ‘TFiOS’?

 Learning From Hazel